 Anabaptist history chart: Placed in the main-floor office hallway, this mammoth chart was a gift from Otto Tiessen.
 Having experienced years away from the Mennonite world working as a diplomat, Otto feels it’s important to connect with our spiritual and historical roots as a worldwide Christian movement –– and this chart portrays in graphic form the tangled interconnections between various strands of Anabaptists.

-Lobby table: This beautiful oak table, which can be expanded to seat 15 or so, was a gift from Shelley Lepp on the occasion of our renovation project in 2016, which among other things significantly expanded our lobby space.
-A dining room table may not be a typical way to furnish a lobby, but it encapsulates many of our congregation’s traditions and values of community, hospitality and mutuality.
-It’s a place to sit down together to eat, chat, watch youngsters play in the adjacent toy area, peruse library books or even hold a meeting.
+Table: This beautiful oak table, which can be expanded to seat 15 or so, was a gift from Shelley Lepp on the occasion of our renovation project in 2016.
+It encapsulates many of our congregation’s traditions and values of community, hospitality and mutuality.
+Currently occupying an area in the lower level main room, it’s a place to sit down together to eat, chat, and watch youngsters play.